Alexandra Cain Finance Writer

 So now’s the time to make sure your spending hasn’t spiralled and rein in any overspending that might have happened over the course of the year.

 Remember that a budget is a living document and if you have acquired any additional expenses so far this year, don’t forget to account for them in the budget for the rest of the year.
+It's also okay to not get your budget right the first time.
+If you think it needs adjusting, sit down and see what you need to change.

 2. Review your savings goal